Gpef/tat2016/projects/wdautotest/README.md

 For more information read
 <a href="http://thucydides.info/docs/serenity/#_serenity_system_properties_and_configuration" title="Serenity properties and configuration">official guide</a>.

-Drivers stored by OS folders at `auto/drivers/`.
+Drivers stored in folders filtered by OS at `auto/drivers/`.
 Paths can be changed in `test.properties`.

 All test properties stored in `src/test/resources/test.properties`